 Not correcting a demographic failure can result in plan disqualification if the issue is uncovered by the IRS during an audit.

 Bottom line – it can be costly to correct a failed coverage test due to a blown controlled group determination.
-A controlled group determination should be done each year when nondiscrimination testing is completed and during any changes in employer ownership.
+A new determination should be made each year that nondiscrimination testing is completed and during any changes in company ownership.
 If you are unsure about your company’s controlled group status, consult your 401(k) provider or legal counsel.